nabilhasan01/mic-mute-control/README.md

 - Ensure `resource\icon.ico` exists for proper UAC elevation.

 ## Troubleshooting
+- **Multiple Instances Running (PyQt6)**:
+  - The PyQt6 version (`MicCTRL.exe`) automatically terminates other instances on startup to prevent conflicts.
+If issues persist, ensure the executable is run as administrator and check for processes named `MicCTRL.exe` in Task Manager.
 - **`.exe` Fails**:
   - Run as administrator to ensure hotkey and audio control functionality.
   - Ensure the microphone is the default recording device (Windows Sound settings).